 According to M.M.
 Ninan, an important author on Hinduism, Galtaji had a temple dedicated to Lord Shiva dating to 600 AD.
 Some claim that this temple still exists in the form of a cave temple.
 Galta Ji is popular among tourists as Jaipur Monkey temple.

-I have visited these temples many times over the years.
-I realized its real beauty when I started exploring recently.
+Having visited these temples many times over the years, I realized its real beauty during my recent explorations.

 1. What is History of Galta Temples?

-Apart from mythological aspect, historians and researchers have something more to add.
-As per common belief, jogis or babas used to live here till 16th century when one Ramanandi Sadhu by the name of Krishnadas Payo Hari came here & drove them away with his mystical & spiritual powers.
-It is believed that Krishnadas was a payobhaksha, living on “milk only” diet.
+Apart from the mythological aspect, historians and researchers have something more to add.
+As per common belief, Jogis or babas used to live here till the 16th century when one Ramanandi Sadhu by the name of Krishnadas Payo Hari came here & drove them away with his mystical & spiritual powers.
+It is believed that Krishnadas was a Payobhaksha, living on “milk only” diet.
 This led to the word Payo being added to his name.
 Over the years, it became an important center of Ramanandi Hindus.
+Galta Ji was a big center for Naga Sadhus who also took part in many wars.

 Ramananda was a saint following Ramanujacharya sect of Vaishnavism (Hinduism) in medieval India.
 Ramanandis worship Lord Ram as well as Vishnu and consider themselves descendant of Luv & Kush, son of Lord Rama.
 Although Ramanandis fall under Ramanujacharya sect of Vaishnava Hindus, over the passage of time many differences developed between their philosophies.
 Center of Ramanjuacharya Hinduism is in Tamil Nadu (Totadri Math) and for this very reason, Galtaji is called Uttar Totadri (North Totadri).